 Meridian's Shareholder Communications Policy is designed to ensure that communication with Meridian's shareholders and the wider investment community is effective and consistent and adheres to the principles of continual disclosure.
-A copy can be found at meridianenergy.co.nz/about-us/investors/ governance.

 The Board reviews the Shareholder Communications Policy annually.
-It also reviews the investor relations programme to ensure the full, fair and timely disclosure of relevant information to Meridian's shareholders and the investment community on a broad, non-exclusive basis.
+It also reviews the investor relations programme to ensure the full, fair and timely disclosure of relevant information to Meridian's shareholders and the investment community on a broad, nonexclusive basis.
 The primary aim of the investor relations programme is to support financial market participants' understanding of the company's business, governance, financial performance and prospects.